Shanghai Exchange gets approval for trading platform in free-trade zone

-BEIJING (Reuters) - The Shanghai Stock Exchange has secured approvals from regulators to set up an international trading center in the free-trade zone, the chairman of the bourse said on Saturday.
+BEIJING, March 8 (Reuters) - The Shanghai Stock Exchange has secured approvals from regulators to set up an international trading centre in the free-trade zone, the chairman of the bourse said on Saturday.

-The move could pave the way for more foreign investors to tap the world’s fourth-largest stock market by capitalization and also for foreign companies to issue shares in the world’s second-largest economy.
+The move could pave the way for more foreign investors to tap the world’s fourth-largest stock market by capitalisation and also for foreign companies to issue shares in the world’s second-largest economy.

 Gui Minjie, chairman of the Shanghai Stock Exchange, said significant progress has been made in recent years allowing Chinese firms to list on overseas markets.
 However, no foreign companies are allowed to issue shares on Chinese bourses.